mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/webEdition/index.md

    After installation you can view this database for this instance of webEdition using phpMyAdmin, Sequel Pro, or               MySQLWorkbench.

 *  **Username:**
-   The WordPress admin.
+   The webEdition admin.
-   *Note: You will need this username to login into your new of WordPress blog, please write this down.*
+   *Note: You will need this username to login into your new webEdition site, please write this down.*

 *  **Password:**
-   The WordPress admins default password.
+   The WebEdition admins default password.
-   *Note: You will need this password to login into your new WordPress blog, please write this down.*
+   *Note: You will need this password to login into your new webEdition site, please write this down.*